hoswaymolina/hoswaymolina.github.io/mathprojects/highlow.md

 plt.show()
 ```

-Here are the results with attempts 1 through 10
+As noted in the code, the max number of attempts can be adjusted by changing the value of `max_attempts`.
+Here is a result for playing the game 1 through 10 times: